Multi-Task Instruction Tuning via Data Scheduling for Low-Resource Arabic SpeechLLMs: Introduction

 \section{Introduction}

-Large Language Models (LLMs) are rapidly evolving into native multimodal systems capable of unified speech understanding and generation \cite{qwen25omni}.
-While these ``Omni'' models exhibit impressive zero-shot capabilities, their deployment in linguistically complex, low-resource settings, such as the Arabic-English bilingual landscape, remains a significant challenge.
-Mastering this domain requires instruction tuning that accounts for extreme dialectal variation, frequent code-switching, and paralinguistic nuances like emotion, which often confound general-purpose audio backbones.
+Large language models (LLMs) are rapidly evolving into native multimodal systems capable of unified speech understanding and generation \cite{xu2025qwen25omnitechnicalreport}.
+However, adapting these ``omni'' models to linguistically complex and low-resource settings such as the Arabic--English bilingual space remains challenging.
+This setting combines dialectal variation, code-switching, and paralinguistic cues such as emotion, which are often difficult for general-purpose audio backbones to model effectively.
+Instruction tuning for this setting should jointly handle \textit{generative} tasks such as ASR and summarization, and \textit{discriminative} tasks such as dialect and emotion recognition.
+In practice, this is further complicated by severe imbalance across tasks and labels.
+Large ASR corpora can dominate optimization, while smaller paralinguistic datasets and minority classes may remain under-trained, resulting in negative transfer and reduced robustness \citep{chen2024octavius}.